Sophomore Transfer Steps to Success

 • Schedule/outline of the subjects taught

-Step 2: Use our Self-Review Guide to compare what is covered in your course to what is covered at the U-M course.
+Step 2: Use our Self-Review Guide to to compare what is covered in your course to what we are looking for in equivalent courses

-• If you are submitting multiple courses for equivalency reviews, please submit a new form for each course.
+• If you are submitting multiple prerequisites for equivalency reviews, please submit a new form for each prerequisite.

 Complete form

-• Applicants are required to have either the Anatomy and Physiology or the Organic Biochemistry equivalent prerequisite course completed at the time of application.
+• Competitive applicants have completed either Anatomy & Physiology or Organic Biochemistry at the time of their application submission.

 • Statistics, Organic Biochemistry, and Anatomy & Physiology courses must be taken within the past 5 years.